Coffee actually has acid in it…

 Not so with Lifeboost!
 The first time I opened the bag and tried it, I used AeroPress to brew it.
-I was absolutely amazed at the taste.
+I was pretty amazed at the taste.

-If the health factor isn’t a big deal for you, get Lifeboost coffee just for the taste!
+If the health factor isn’t a big deal for you (and you don’t mind a huge price tag), get Lifeboost coffee just for the taste!